-Fruit Friends—I've been taking a break from writing the weekly newsletter and wanted to formally introduce Jeff Koelemay who has been filling in for me.
-In the spirit of the FruitGuys family, Jeff is not only a longtime employee who has done everything from packing and delivering fruit to managing our distribution system and customer service, but he is also a budding writer who is known in FruitGuys lore as the originator of the statement: "The angelcot has a texture as soft as mouse feet on freshly fallen snow."
+Fruit Friends—I wanted to formally introduce Jeff Koelemay, who has been filling in for me.
+In the spirit of the FruitGuys family, Jeff is not only a longtime employee who has done everything from packing and delivering fruit to managing our distribution system and customer service, but he is also a budding writer who is known in FruitGuys lore as the originator of the statement: “The angelcot has a texture as soft as mouse feet on freshly fallen snow.”

 As always, feel free to email me with any questions or concerns.
 We always want to have a direct relationship with those who eat FruitGuys fruit.
-Plus I'll pop up writing here and there as I can't resist a public forum to work on some bad fruit poetry.
-Enjoy and be fruitful.
+Plus I’ll pop up writing here and there as I can’t resist a public forum to work on some lousy fruit poetry.

 —Chris Mittelstaedt firstname.lastname@example.org